TheMightyAmondee/CustomTokens/README.md

 Basic Tokens:
 - ``MineLevel`` the player is currently on
 - ``VolcanoFloor`` the player is currently on
-- ``DeepestMineLevel``, the deepest minelevel the player has reached
+- ``DeepestMineLevel``, the deepest minelevel the player has reached, inclusive of both the normal and Skull Cavern mines
 - ``DeepestVolcanoFloor``, the deepest volcano floor reached by the player
-- ``DeepestStandardMineLevel``, the deepest normal minelevel reached by the player
+- ``DeepestNormalMineLevel``, the deepest normal minelevel reached by the player
 - ``DeepestSkullCavernMineLevel``, the deepest skull cavern minelevel reached
 - Anniversary of the player, split into two tokens, ``AnniversaryDay`` and ``AnniversarySeason``
 - ``YearsMarried``, total number of years married